nplinden/hericendre/README.md

 # Welcome to Héricendre
 Héricendre is a standalone Bateman equation solver.
-Its purpose is to be easy to use through easily readable `yaml` input file as well as (in the future) as python API.
+Its purpose is to be easy to use through human readable `yaml` input file as well as (in the future) as python API.
 Its secondary purpose is to teach myself `c++`.

 It uses depletion chain in the OpenMC `xml` format.